Professional Development of Staff

-Staff members are encouraged to participate in continuing education and training courses, approved by the Principal, which will enhance their effectiveness as employees at Friends Schools.
+Staff members are encouraged to participate in continuing education and training courses, approved by the Principals/ Head of School, which will enhance their effectiveness as RFS employees.

-SCHOOL FUNDED COURSES, WORKSHOPS AND OTHER TRAINING OPPORTUNITIES FOR FRIENDS SCHOOL EMPLOYEES
+SCHOOL FUNDED COURSES, WORKSHOPS AND OTHER TRAINING OPPORTUNITIES FOR RAMALLAH FRIENDS SCHOOL EMPLOYEES:

-- Friends Schools place a high value on all quality training for all of its staff whether as teachers or in the administration or in maintenance as a contribution to a professional development policy.
-Responsibility for professional development of individual members of staff lies with that member of staff and with the administration of the schools.
+- Ramallah Friends School (RFS) places a high value on all quality training for all of its staff whether as teachers or in the administration or in maintenance as a contribution to a professional development policy.
+Responsibility for professional development of individual members of staff lies with that member of staff and with the administration of the school.
 It is a responsibility equally shared.

-The role of the Friends Schools in Professional Development
+The role of the Ramallah Friends School (RFS) in Professional Development

-- Professional Development of the employees of Friends Schools is seen as an essential part of good management both in the quality of education in our schools and in the efficiency of its administration.
+- Professional Development of RFS employees is seen as an essential part of good management both in the quality of education in our school and in the efficiency of its administration.
 In a rapidly changing environment, it is necessary to review the skills and knowledge of each employee and to offer training/further education to ensure that employees have the competence necessary to work efficiently and creatively in order to be at the forefront of their field.

-- Training is also recognised as an investment in the quality of educational provision at our schools.
+- Training is also recognized as an investment in the quality of educational provision at our school.
 Training also contributes to the motivation of our staff team.
 Training and further study may lead to a change of post within the school or may lead to additional responsibility being given.

-- The Principal/Head of each school ensures that the professional development needs of each member of staff and each employee are considered and acted upon as a part of an annual review or appraisal.
+- The Principal/Head of School ensures that the professional development needs of each member of staff and each employee are considered and acted upon as a part of an annual review or appraisal.

-- Each year's budget will include provision for the cost of short term courses, workshops and other training opportunities which demonstrate benefit to both the professional development of individuals and the quality of education at Friends Schools.
+- Each year's budget will include provision for the cost of short term courses, workshops and other training opportunities which demonstrate benefit to both the professional development of individuals and the quality of education at RFS.

-- T he needs of the school are in all cases of first importance and the attendance at such events has to be planned so as not to disrupt detrimentally the smooth running of the schools and has to be affordable within the budget allocation for the school year.
+- The needs of the school are in all cases of first importance and the attendance at such events has to be planned so as not to disrupt detrimentally the smooth running of the school and has to be affordable within the budget allocation for the school year.

-- The Friends Schools award no increments for attendance and completion of school funded courses, workshops or other training opportunities.
+- The RFS awards no increments for attendance and completion of school funded courses, workshops or other training opportunities.

 The role of the employee in their own professional development

-- Every employee of Friends Schools is expected to maintain and continually improve upon their level of professionalism in doing their work by taking advantage of such courses and training provided and funded by the Schools.
+- Every RFS employee is expected to maintain and continually improve upon their level of professionalism in doing their work by taking advantage of such courses and training provided and funded by RFS.
 This enables them to perform their present work more efficiently and effectively and to be at the forefront of their field.

 Administration of all planned training